phcompeau/biological_modeling_course/_pages/coronavirus/structure_intro.md

 ## From DNA to RNA to protein

 Proteins are one of the most important groups of macromolecules in living organisms, contributing to essentially all functions within them.
-Recall that in our [../motifs/transcription](introduction to transcription) in a previous module, we introduced the "central dogma" of molecular biology, in which DNA is transcribed into RNA, which is then translated into protein.
+Recall that in our [introduction to transcription](../motifs/transcription) in a previous module, we introduced the "central dogma" of molecular biology, in which DNA is transcribed into RNA, which is then translated into protein.
 This process is represented in the figure reproduced below.

 ![image-center](../assets/images/Central_Dogma_of_Molecular_Biochemistry_with_Enzymes.jpg){: .align-center}
 The central dogma of molecular biology states that molecular information flows from DNA in the nucleus, into the RNA that is transcribed from DNA, and then into proteins that are translated from RNA.
 Image courtesy: Dhorpool, Wikimedia commons user.